undergrad-partner-school

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Find out some details about campus life at Delaware Valley University.
+Find out some information about social life at Delaware Valley University.

 Student Organizations

-There are 58 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 2.2 and female students 2.7.
-The student organization with the highest level of popularity is A-Day, followed by Block and Bridle and Dairy Society.
-Other popular student organizations at this school are Pre-Vet Club and Animal Lifeline Club.
+The number of student organizations and groups with open membership at this school is 64.
+This number includes sororities and fraternities.
+At this school, 11% of male students are members of social organizations, while that percentage is 30 for female students.
+The most popular student organization is Dairy Society, followed by Volleyball Club and American Association of Zookeepers.
+Other popular organizations among the students at Delaware Valley University are Animal Lifeline and Pre-Vet Club.

 Student Services

-Delaware Valley University has a number of services needed for a comfortable and secure life on campus.
+Delaware Valley University provides a number of services necessary for a pleasant and secure life on campus.

-There are emergency phone and alarm devices available around the clock.
-Dormitory entrances at the school are electronically operated.
-There is a security patrol that operates 24 hours a day.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances at the school are electronically controlled.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

 All in all, campus life at Delaware Valley University is rich and vibrant and provides all you need for a comfortable stay.